bagolol/scalatra-app/README.md

 # Technology #

 I decided to use Scalatra because it's a framework that I've used before, it's quite thin and looked appropriate for a simple API.
-In designing the functionality I decided to keep all the concern separated, so that the servlet layer is only responsible for receiving and responding to requests, the service layer is responsible for the business logic and the dao is just a very thin layer on top of the Twitter rest client.
+In designing the functionality I decided to keep all the concerns separated, so that the servlet layer is only responsible for receiving and responding to requests, the service layer is responsible for the business logic and the dao is just a very thin layer on top of the Twitter rest client.
 I decided to use a library to handle the Twitter requests, because it took care of authenticating the requests and because it had exactly the method I needed to return the tweets.
 However, if I was to execute more complicated queries, I'd probably want to create my own client, which would make error handling and testing a bit easier.

 I chose not to unit test the endpoints, because those were covered by the cucumber tests.